sidakram/bippy/README.md

   - _(instead of `child`, `sibling`, and `return` pointers)_
 - `setFiberId` / `getFiberId` to set and get a fiber's id
   - _(instead of anonymous fibers with no identity)_

+## glossary

+- fiber: a "unit of execution" in react, representing a component or dom element
+- commit: the process of applying changes to the host tree (e.g. DOM mutations)
+- render: the process of building the fiber tree by executing component function/classes
+- host tree: the tree of UI elements that react mutates (e.g. DOM elements)
+- reconciler (or "renderer"): custom bindings for react, e.g. `react-dom`, `react-native`, `react-three-fiber`, etc to mutate the host tree
+- `rendererID`: the id of the reconciler, starting at 1 (can be from multiple reconciler instances, e.g. `react-dom`, `react-native`, `react-three-fiber`, etc.)
+- `root`: a special `FiberRoot` type that contains the container fiber (the one you pass to `ReactDOM.createRoot`) in the `current` property
+- `onCommitFiberRoot`: called when react is ready to commit a fiber root
+- `onPostCommitFiberRoot`: called when react has committed a fiber root and effects have run
+- `onCommitFiberUnmount`: called when a fiber unmounts

 ## examples